annalisew19/MICB475_Team4/meeting_notes/feb_19.md

 - generated tree for phylogenetic diversity analysis

 Proposal:
-- Introduction
+- Introduction (rough draft)
-- Research question and hypothesis
+- Research question and hypothesis (rough draft)
 - Still have to edit these sections